apache/singa-doc/docs-site/docs/software-stack.md

 just need to inherit `Model` and define the forward propagation of the model by creating and calling the layers or operators. `Model` will do autograd and update the parameters via `Opt` automatically when training data is fed into it.
+With the `Model` API, SINGA enjoys the advantages of imperative programming and declarative programming.
+Users implement a network using the [Model](./graph) API following the imperative programming style like PyTorch.
+Different to PyTorch which recreates the operations in every iteration, SINGA buffers the operations to create a computational graph implicitly (when this feature is enabled) after the first iteration.
+The graph is similar to that created by libraries using declarative programming, e.g., TensorFlow.
+Therefore, SINGA can apply the memory and speed optimization techniques over the computational graph.

 ### ONNX